osrf/gazebo_design/improve_sensors/add_clock_noise.md

-## Project: Timestamp sensor measurements using common noise-corrupted clocks
+## Project: Bring the IMU sensor inline with the generic noise model architecture
 ***Gazebo Design Document***

 ### Overview

 Gazebo sensors currently time stamp their measurements with global time.
-However, in reality, as aresult of imperfect clocks time stamps often differ across platforms -- even when a clock disciplining method like NTP is used.
+However, in reality, as a result of imperfect clocks time stamps often differ across platforms -- even when a clock disciplining method like NTP is used.
 The underlying reason for this error is that clocks are driven by an oscillator that suffers random noise, as well as temperature and age related error.